siliconwitchery/web-bluetooth-repl/README.md

 The only caveat is that *currently* only large MTU devices are supported.

 ## Currently supported features
-- Connecting over BLE via the Nordic UART service
+- Connecting over BLE via the Nordic UART service (aka REPL data service)
 - All REPL modes including raw, friendly and paste
 - Switching between modes using Ctrl-A to Ctrl-E
 - Auto indentation